 Step 4: Copy/Move Your Catalog and Images

-Now open the location on your computer (hopefully you just left it open from before) where the catalog is stored and associated images are located.
+Now open the new location on your computer (hopefully you just left it open from before) where the catalog is stored and associated images are located.
 Copy the file called catalog.lrcat (or whatever you’ve named it!), Previews.lrdata, and (if present) Smart Previews.lrdata to the external drive.

 I usually copy it in case something goes wonky (even though I have a backup.
 I’m a pessimist like that).

 If you want your external drive to house all of your images as well as your catalog, you’ll need to physically copy those images to your new hard drive using Explorer or Finder.
 To keep your image files where they are and just move the catalog, skip this step.
 If you need to know how to do this, skip to the bottom of the article.